Last Updated on April 23, 2024 by maximosecrets

 On opening the Create Service Request application the Service Request is in insert mode and the Reported By, Phone and Email will be populated and taken from the profile of the person making the request.
 These fields can be modified, a change does not affect the person’s profile, to do this the user must go to Profile – Personal Information in the Maximo banner at the top of the screen.
 The Affected Person can also be entered if the user is making a request on behalf of another person.

-The user enters a summary of the request and also the details.
+The user enters a summary of the request and the details.
 The details field could contain a screen shot or other embedded image, the user can also attach one or more attachments, for example, photos.
 The user optionally enters the asset or location if known and a reported priority.

-If the Maximo product set includes the Linear Asset option then a feature can be referenced and linear measurements entered.
-The purpose here is to create a service request when there is a defect, for example, to indicate the position of a pothole on a road, to indicate that a part of the road needs to be resurfaced, or to indicate a stretch of road where litter picking or tree clearance is needed.
+If the Maximo product set includes the Linear Asset option, then a feature can be referenced, and linear measurements entered.
+The purpose here is to create a service request when there is a defect, for example, to indicate the position of a pothole on a road, to indicate that a part of the road needs to be resurfaced, or to indicate a stretch of road where litter picking, or tree clearance is needed.

 A ticket template can be automatically applied from the Quick Insert portlet on a user’s Start Center.
 This is particularly useful as it means that the Create Service Request application opens with the classification already found and when the service request is submitted it can be automatically routed to the right team.
 In this way the Create Service Request application can be used for multiple purposes, IT requests, facility requests, engineers reporting defects found on assets, etc.

 The View Service Request application shows the Service Requests which the Maximo user has either raised themselves or has been raised on their behalf and which remain open.
 Other queries can be set to find other Service Requests that may have been raised for the user’s team.
 Fields are available for helping to filter the Service Requests.
 The View Service Request application will be mainly read-only for a user.
-The user can see some of the log notes that have been raised on the Service Request or subsequent records, they can see the current status, attach additional documents or raise a log note to request an update.
-If the user can resolve the Service Request then they can apply a solution to it.
+The user can see some of the log notes that have been raised on the Service Request or subsequent records, they can see the status, attach additional documents, or raise a log note to request an update.
+If the user can resolve the Service Request, then they can apply a solution to it.

 Service Request

 The Service Request application is the application that supports a service or help desk, a service request is a type of ticket.
-Maximo supports a centralised service desk, the tickets are created at the System level.
-Some functions will require the entry of a Site before they can be applied, for example the action Apply SLA.
+Maximo supports a centralised service desk; the tickets are created at the System level.
+Some functions will require the entry of a SiteA structural element of a Maximo database that is used for data separation.
+More before they can be applied, for example the action Apply SLA.
 Some of the fields will already be completed if the Self Service – Create Service Request application is being used or the system has been set to receive service requests via email and the Email Listener has been configured.

-When a call is received by the Service Desk agent they create a new service request and enter the requester’s details, the summary and details of the request.
-On understanding the nature of the call a suitable classification will be chosen or if this is a common request the action Apply Service Request Template is used and a ticket template selected and applied.
+When a call is received by the Service Desk agent, they create a new service request and enter the requester’s details, the summary, and details of the request.
+On understanding the nature of the call, a suitable classification will be chosen or if this is a common request the action Apply Service Request Template is used, and a ticket template selected and applied.
 The selected or applied classification may have a set of additional attributes to be completed on the Specifications tab.

 The location or asset where the service needs to be performed should be chosen.
-A Service Address may be automatically located, Maximo traverses up the asset and location hierarchies in the address location system until a service address is found.
-If the service address has been geospatially located then it will show on the map tab.
-Sometimes the service request might involve multiple assets or locations, for example, to clean the whiteboards in a set of conference rooms, each room being selected and added to the service request.
+A Service AddressA Service Address is a postal address and/or a record that positions a point on a map.
+More may be automatically located, Maximo traverses up the asset and location hierarchies in the address location system until a service address is found.
+If the service address has been geospatially located, then it will show on the map tab.
+Sometimes the service request might involve multiple assets or locationsA physical place where assets exist and where work can be performed.
+More, for example, to clean the whiteboards in a set of conference rooms, each room being selected and added to the service request.

 A service request by default does not have an activities table window although it is a simple change to provide this.
 In many cases, one or more work orders are created to fulfil the requirements of the service request.
 If the service request references multiple assets or locations then there is an option to determine how to create the work orders, for example you could create a set of child work orders one for each asset or location.
 There are business rules which help to synchronise the service request status from the change of work order status depending on which option has been chosen.
 The work orders created will be visible on the Related Records tab and it is from here that a user navigates to see the full history of the related work orders.
 Log notes created on a related work order will be visible on the originating service request.
 The full details of an activity will be visible within the Activities and Tasks application.